qbicsoftware/research-data-management/docs/batch/batch_edit.md

 ![batch_deletion_summary](images/batch_deletion_summary.png)

-Within this view, click on the delete icon (trashcan symbol) within the action column of the grid in the batch component which will open up a dialog requiring validation of the batch deletion trigger.
+Within this view, click on the delete icon (trashcan symbol) within the action column of the grid in the batch component which will open up a dialog requiring validation of the batch deletion.
 ![batch_deletion_triggered](images/batch_deletion_triggered.png)

 !!! info "Project role"